ItsSim/fsolauncher-next/README.md

    - <strong>How:</strong> The launcher now supports CLI and GUI modes.
 This means that if you prefer to use the launcher as a command line application, you will be able to.
 Not all features are supported in CLI-mode.

 ## Transition plans
-The launcher will be made available through a regular update.
+The launcher will be made available to current users through a regular update.
+New users will be able to download it from https://beta.freeso.org as usual.